 There is already a constant warning from WYDOT that Teton Pass may be closed to skiers due to overcrowding and kookiness.
 An annual profit-driven event specifically designed to import and school hundreds of highly motivated folks with more money than snow sense will not improve this situation.

 There is also a push to close more peaks in Grand Teton National Park to skiers due to concerns that increased wintertime human presence is affecting the native Bighorn Sheep population.
-More guided parties and visitors encouraged/empowered to “ski a new line” in GTNP will not improve this situation.
+More guided parties and visitors paying for encouragment and empowerment to “ski a new line” in GTNP will not improve this situation.

 Absurdly high lift ticket prices ($160 per day!) have made access to the Teton backcountry from JHMR cost prohibitive to many locals, and — due to kookiness and overcrowding — a few more key parcels of private property at the base of the Tetons have been closed in recent years, limiting access to some of the best zones around.